josrolgil/josrolgil.github.io/_posts/2025-07-04-chaos-mesh.md

 ![chaos_mesh_logo]({{ site.baseurl }}/images/2025/chaos/chaos-mesh-preview.png){: loading="lazy"}

 Some time ago I needed to test an I/O error when configuring a service used by my application.
 One colleague suggested me Chaos Mesh tool.
-I bring below a short example about how to use it to simulate an I/O error.
+I bring below a short example about how to use Chaos Mesh to generate I/O errors in Kubernetes.

 First, a brief introduction, it is an open source project for chaos testing.
 It offers different types of failures, targeting a Kubernetes cluster.
 You can leverage its basic test types and add new ones, being able to run single experiments or orchestrate more powerful ones.
 More in the
 [documentation](https://chaos-mesh.org/docs/).